 Meanwhile, Pontarlier just across the border became an absinthe production hub in France with distilleries like Pernod Fils opening as early as 1805.

 Absinthe was issued to French troops as a malaria treatment during the 1840s before it was eventually replaced by quinquina.
-However, this launched malaria’s popularity when returning officers ordered it in cafés.
+However, this launched absinthe’s popularity when returning officers ordered it in cafés.

 Indeed, absinthe became so prevalent that it even had its own 420!
 5pm was often referred to as l’heure verte or “the green hour”.
 When the production of absinthe industrialised by the second half of the 19th century, its demand boomed.